Please see answers below to common questions you may have about the scholarship, eligibility criteria and teacher training.

 Does the Scholarship cover teacher training in Primary schools?

-No, the Scholarship is only available to trainee language teachers at secondary school level.
+No, the Scholarship is available to trainee language teachers at secondary school level in England only.

 Are there Scholarships for other subjects?

-Yes, if you are interested in becoming a teacher of Computing, Chemistry, Physics, Maths or Geography, please contact the relevant organisations to find out more about the Scholarship opportunities.
+Yes, if you are interested in becoming a teacher of Computing, Chemistry, Physics or Maths, please contact the relevant organisations to find out more about the Scholarship opportunities.

 When will I hear after I have submitted my application?